Cohn resigns as Trump's top economic adviser after tariff decision

 A source close to Cohn said the decision to resign was abrupt and entirely due to irreconcilable differences based on Trump's tariff plan.

-In the White House, Cohn was considered close to the “New York” crowd consisting of recently departed senior adviser Dina Powell, Trump son-in-law Jared Kushner and daughter Ivanka, and seemed to find his footing in late fall as tax legislation moved towards completion.
+In the White House, Cohn was considered close to the “New York” crowd consisting of recently departed senior adviser Dina Powell, Trump son-in-law, Jared Kushner, and daughter Ivanka, and seemed to find his footing in late fall as tax legislation moved toward completion.
 At that point, Cohn seemed well within the inner circle, even traveling with Trump to Camp David, where he was publicly embraced by the president in a move that seemed to crown Cohn as ascendant in a besieged White House.

-But overall, his tenure in the administration was a tumultuous one.
-Last summer, Cohn spent days mulling resignation over his disappointment in Trump's handling of the racist and deadly violence during a protest in Charlottesville.
-He decided to stay, hoping to be named the next Federal Reserve chairman — but Trump passed him over for the job, amid speculation that Cohn's reaction to Charlottesville had failed to meet the president's expectations for loyalty.
+But overall, his tenure in the administration was tumultuous.
+Last summer, Cohn spent days mulling whether to resign over his disappointment in Trump's handling of the racist and deadly violence during a protest in Charlottesville, Virginia.
+He decided to stay, hoping to be named the next Federal Reserve chairman — but Trump passed him over amid speculation that Cohn's reaction to Charlottesville had failed to meet the president's expectations for loyalty.

 Cohn had been trying to lead the president’s infrastructure initiative since January, but the effort was constantly sidelined as other crises emerged, from the stalemate over DACA to the school shooting in Florida.

-Frustrated about the limits of his current job as an adviser, Cohn spoke to the president and chief of staff John Kelly about his desire for a Cabinet-level role in the administration, making it clear that he wanted to be considered for either State Department or CIA should either open up, according to one official close to Cohn.
+Frustrated about the limits of his job as an economic adviser, Cohn spoke to the president and chief of staff John Kelly about his desire for a Cabinet-level role in the administration, making it clear that he wanted to be considered to lead either the State Department or the CIA should either position open up, according to one official close to Cohn.

 Kelly agreed, according to the official, telling Trump that Cohn needed “a bigger job.”
-(One of the big jobs Cohn was reportedly considered a candidate for, as recently as a few weeks ago: Kelly’s own.)
+(One of the big jobs Cohn was reportedly considered a candidate for, as recently as a few weeks ago, was Kelly’s.)

-But over the last six days, following Trump’s surprise move on tariffs, a source familiar with the dynamic said the relationship between Cohn and Trump quickly became strained.
+But over the last six days, after Trump’s surprise move on tariffs, the relationship between Cohn and Trump quickly became strained, said a source familiar with the dynamic.

 A senior administration official — who said Cohn was particularly frustrated with Commerce Secretary Wilbur Ross and White House trade director Peter Navarro — expressed bafflement that Cohn had been so public in his frustration with the tariff policy, despite knowing the fight was not winnable.